 Recology Hay Road provides solid waste disposal services to both municipal and commercial customers in the San Francisco Bay Area and the Sacramento Valley.
 The site primarily serves San Francisco as well as Solano County, specifically the cities of Vacaville and Dixon.
 In 1964, Recology Hay Road began operation and built its first liner system in 1992.
 The site is comprised of 640 acres, 256 of which are permitted as a Class II landfill.

-Residual material from a fire which contains non-hazardous levels of metals and minerals.
+Residual material from a fire that contains non-hazardous levels of metals and minerals.

 - Contaminated Soil